 Treatment may consist of just one drug (single-agent therapy) or of two or more drugs (combination therapy).
 Most studies seem to indicate that combination therapies are more effective, resulting in better and/or longer-lasting responses.

-Many treatment options are available to WM patients, and a full discussion of each is beyond the scope of this introduction.
-More information can be obtained by visiting the various sections of the LIBRARY on our website, viewing a video on current treatment options from a recent IWMF Educational Forum, and linking to the list of presentations and publications below or by using our online Glossary of Terms.
+A full discussion of each treatment option is beyond the scope of this introduction.
+More information can be obtained by visiting the various sections of the LIBRARY on our website, viewing a video on current treatment options from a recent IWMF Educational Forum, and linking to the patient-friendly publications at the end of this page.
 Currently available treatment options may include one or more of the following:

 - supportive therapy such as transfusions or growth factors to boost red blood cells, white blood cells, and platelets;